uvalib/faulkner/overview.md

       <p class="caption">An exhibition on the life and works of William Faulkner</p>
       <h6>The Exhibition</h6>
       <p>Surveying one of the great archives of American literature – the William Faulkner
-      collections at the University of Virginia – this exhihibition includes manuscripts alongside first editions and key archival documents.
+      collections at the University of Virginia – this exhibition includes manuscripts alongside first editions and key archival documents.
 The novelist’s life is narrated through the personae he inhabited: artist, aviator, screenwriter, Nobel prizewinner, white southerner, and UVA writer-in-residence, and more.
 Die-hard fans, the general